Close menu Resources for... William & Mary

 Biography

 Sarah Thomas, a native of Front Royal, earned her doctorate in history from William & Mary.
 She also holds an MA in architectural history from the University of Virginia.
 She specializes in early American material culture and slavery and its legacies.
-She was The Lemon Project Fellow from 2016-2018 and has worked full-time for The Lemon Project since 2018.
-She serves as co-chair of the William & Mary's Women's Network and is a member of the Staff Assembly (2020-2022).
+She was the Lemon Project Fellow from 2016-2018 and has worked full-time for the Lemon Project since 2018.
+She serves as co-chair of the William & Mary's Women's Network (2020-present) and was a member of the Staff Assembly (2020-2022).